CrossTheRoadElec/Phoenix5-Documentation/source/ch02_PrimerCAN.rst

 - Pneumatics Control Mode (PCM)
 - Power Distribution Panel (PDP)

 These devices have similar functional requirements, specifically every device of a given model group requires a unique device ID for typical FRC use (settings, control and status).
 The device ID is usually expressed as a number between ‘0’ and ‘62’, allowing use for up to 63 Talon SRXs, 63 Victors, 63 PDPs, etc. at once.
-This range does not intercept with device IDs of other CAN device types.
+This range does not intersect with device IDs of other CAN device types.
 For example, there is no harm in having a Pneumatics Control Module (PCM) and a Talon SRX both with device ID ‘0’.
 However, having two Talon SRXs with device ID ‘0’ will be problematic.

 These devices are field upgradable, and the firmware shipped with your devices will predate the “latest and greatest” tested firmware intended for use with the latest API release.
 Firmware update can be done easily using Phoenix Tuner.